Frequently Asked Questions

 A. That depends on how many courses you take each semester and whether or not you are in a cohort.
 Ordinarily, our program takes about 21 months at the most for cohort students.

-A. No. An Independent Study is not designed as a substitute for content courses.
+A. No. An Independent Study is not a substitute for content courses.
 It generally is applicable to students who are not in a K-12 strand (for example, Higher Ed) and whose program has been approved by the Graduate Advisor to include Independent Study in order to support career goals.

 A. When you are initially accepted into the program, you will receive a letter indicating the requirements you need to satisfy classification status.
 At this time, you should see the Graduate Advisor for guidance through the required steps and sequence.
 The program document should not be completed and turned in until you have completed two courses with an average of B or better.
 The program document must be signed by the Advisor and Department Chair.
 For those in cohorts, a full-time faculty member is assigned to the cohort to do group advisement.